Source-robotics/PAROL-docs/docs/page3_2.md

 ### LIMIT test

 In serial terminal write # LIMIT and press enter.
 You should get a output like this if you activate the switch.
+For  limit switches orientation is also not important (one lead to 24V other to signal.
+For Inductive sensors.

+Black - signal
+Blue - negative
+Brown - positive

 <p align="center">
 <img src="../assets/LIMIT_GOOD.PNG" alt="drawing" width="900"/>